bubdm/jerrycurl-1/README.md

 ```

 #### Domain (application) layer
-A domain should be created in a parent namespace and presents a shared place for adding the requires configuration for all associated commands or queries executions.
+A domain should be created in a parent namespace and presents a shared place for adding the required configuration for all associated commands or queries executions.
 ```csharp
 // BlogsDomain.cs
 class BlogsDomain : IDomain